Postpartum Doula Services

 - Signing off and continually upholding the Standards of Practice and Code of Ethics which provide structure and boundaries ensuring responsible, professional dealings with clients, colleagues, and healthcare professionals

-Our postpartum doula services are available at a fee of $25/hour.
-There is no minimum number of hours that need to be purchased ahead of time, or a minimum number of hours per shift.
+Postpartum doula services are available at a fee of $26/hour with a minimum of 2 hours per shift.
+There is no minimum number of hours that need to be purchased ahead of time.